Entrepreneurialism and Edmonton:

 - The establishment of TEC Edmonton, a joint-initiative between the University of Alberta and the City of Edmonton.
 The technology-based business incubator and accelerator TEC Edmonton was named Incubator of the year in 2014 by Startup Canada while Randy Thompson, Edmonton based director of TEC Edmonton’s TEC Venture Angels investment group was named as Investor of the Year.

-- Recent growth in a number of business plan competitions and incubator space at the post secondary sector, including the University of Alberta’s eHub.
+- The recent growth in business plan competitions and available incubator space at the post secondary sector, including the University of Alberta’s eHub.

 - A surplus of intellectual talent.
 The University of Alberta is one of the top universities in the world while NAIT and MacEwan also serve as great educational institutions and serve as entrepreneurial hubs of their own, featuring both business plan competitions and co-working spaces.

-Edmonton is also going through an intense period of gentrification and densification of its downtown core after growing outward for the past 30+ years.
+What’s more, Edmonton is currently experiencing an intense period of gentrification and densification of its downtown core after growing outward for the past 30+ years.
 After West Edmonton Mall (the largest mall in North America and 10th largest globally), finished construction in 1981, much of Edmonton’s commerce grew into the surrounding out West and South areas in a period of extensive construction of single-family detached homes and multi-family units.

-More recently, the construction of the downtown Rogers Arena and the surrounding arts and culture zone has spurned on investor appetites, culminating in the construction of several new towers along Jasper avenue and the 104th ave area on the north shore of the North Saskatchewan River.
+More recently, the construction of the downtown Rogers Arena and the surrounding arts and culture zone has spurned on investors’ appetites, culminating in the construction of several new towers along Jasper Avenue and the 104th ave area on the north shore of the North Saskatchewan River.